telepresenceio/telepresence.io/docs/pre-release/reference/intercepts/manual-agent.md

 You can directly modify your workload's YAML configuration to add the Telepresence Traffic Agent and enable it to be intercepted.

+When you use a Telepresence intercept, Telepresence automatically edits the workload and services when you use `telepresence uninstall --agent <your_agent_name>`.
+In some GitOps workflows, you may need to use the [Telepresence Mutating Webhook](../../cluster-config/#mutating-webhook) to keep intercepted workloads unmodified while you target changes on specific pods.

 <Alert severity="warning">
-This is not the recommended approach for making a workload interceptable, but is sometimes the only possible approach.
-Before you manually add the traffic agent into your workloads, it is suggested that you try the <a href="../cluster-config#mutating-webhook">mutating webhook</a>
+In situations where you don't have access to the proper permissions for numeric ports, as noted in the Note on numeric ports section of the documentation, it is possible to manually inject the Traffic Agent.
+Because this is not the recommended approach to making a workload interceptable, try the Mutating Webhook before proceeding."
 </Alert>

 ## Procedure